pdl/jtl/spec/draft.md

 JTL takes its inspiration from XSLT, and will attempt to follow its conventions and principles except insofar as:

-- The differences between JSON and XML would render the precedent meaningless, cumbersome, or substantially more difficult to implement.
+- The differences between JSON and XML and the contexts in which they are used would render the precedent meaningless, cumbersome, or substantially more difficult to implement.
 - A precedent in XSLT may be achievable in another, simpler or more powerful way and there is no compelling case for replicating the feature twice.
 - The feature is one which XSLT processors are not required to implement.
-- There is substantial evidence that the feature was poorly designed.
+- The feature appears to have been poorly understood by implementors or by users.

-Notwithstanding the above, a minimal usable version of JTL may be arrived at before feature-parity with XSLT is achieved, especially where it is not strictly necessary for XSLT features to be in the JTL core.
+Notwithstanding the above, a minimal usable version of JTL does not depend on complete feature-parity (or feature-equivalence) with XSLT, especially where it is not strictly necessary for XSLT features to be in the JTL core.

 Using XSLT as an inspiration provides several benefits:

 - Familiar concepts and naming conventions should make for a smooth learning curve for users, core developers and implementers
 - Maintaining a similar approach gives confidence in the generality of application
-- XSLT itself provides a reference for what features a transformation language is likely to need, and community extensions point to directions for new innovation
+- XSLT itself provides a reference for what features a transformation language is likely to need, and subsequent versions and community extensions point to directions for new innovation
 - By adapting an existing paradigm, innovation rests on a solid base

 ## Processor and Documents